Rapist Vs. Partner

 My rapist is number 33 on my list of sexual partners and differentiated with a ~ before his entry.
 He is listed as ‘Handsy’, which is what I dubbed him upon our introduction; the foreshadowing of that nickname still makes me sick.
 I no longer remember his name.
 Handsy appears just past the middle of the list, after 32 other encounters I remembered immediately and could rattle off with ease.
 His appearance marked a pause; I had debated with myself for some time before ultimately including him and then moving on to the remaining names.

-Since deciding to write about this topic, it has become apparent that my approach to sexual indexing is not exactly common and definitely not popular.
-I brought it up with a girlfriend who had also been raped and at first she replied, “yeah I’ve included my rapists”, but that quickly shifted to the distinction that they go on a different list, not to be mixed with one of ‘sexual partners’, adding “they don’t deserve that”.
-While I agree completely that sexual assaulters don’t warrant the same classification as those with whom I’ve engaged consensually, it seems unnecessarily disorganized and somewhat irrational to create multiple lists.
+Since deciding to write about this topic, it has become apparent that my approach to sexual indexing is not exactly common and certainly not popular.
+I brought it up with a girlfriend who had also been raped and at first she replied, “yeah I’ve included my rapists”, but that quickly shifted to the distinction that they go on a different list, not to be mixed with one of sexual partners, adding “they don’t deserve that”.
+While I agree that sexual assaulters don’t warrant the same classification as those with whom I’ve engaged consensually, it seems unnecessarily disorganized and somewhat irrational to create multiple lists.

 Whether I use a different word in a title for my list or not, the fact is that my rapist physically entered my body, as did every other person I willingly engaged in intercourse; that detail alone makes his inclusion logical.
 The act of counting this man’s name, or rather his description, among my sexual partners, doesn’t excuse the crime in any way, but it does normalize the experience to something I can emotionally manage which is why it felt necessary.
 My decision allows me to gain some modicum of leverage against my abuser.